 - They must also that There is a minimum of seven or more members in the existing LLP for converting the LLP into a Private Limited Company.

 There must be A general meeting, where the majority of the partners have given their consent for such kind of conversion.

 The procedure that is to be followed for the Conversion of LLP into a Private Limited Company is:

 Step 1: Apply for DIN & Digital Signature Certificate:

-It is mandatory for all the seven proposed directors of the company to hold a Director Identification Number (DIN) and the Digital Signature Certificate.
-In case any of them do not possess both of this numbers then they must apply for the same.
+All the seven proposed directors of the company must hold a Director Identification Number (DIN) and the Digital Signature Certificate.
+In case any of them do not possess both of these numbers then they must apply for the same.

 Step 2: Name Approval

-Name approval has to be obtained from the Registrar of the Companies (RoC) by submitting an application through an e-Form INC-1.
+Name approval has to be obtained from the Registrar of the Companies (RoC) by applying an e-Form INC-1.
 For this, the person needs to decide on an itinerary, as mentioned in Form INC-1.
 Once the name is approved by the authority, it is valid for 60 days.
-The Subscriber to the Memorandum of Association (MoA) and Articles of Association (AoA) shall be the applicant for of the name application.
+The subscriber to the Memorandum of Association (MoA) and Articles of Association (AoA) shall be the applicant for the name application.